Morocco Map - Interesting Facts You Should Know

-Criminals may wish to take note that King Muley Hassan sometimes played chess on a giant board with prisoners as pieces, but rather than removing them from the board when they were taken he had them beheaded – quite a new take on the original rules from India.
+King Muley Hassan used to play chess on a big board with captives as pieces, but instead of removing them from the board when taken, he had them decapitated - a novel twist on the ancient Indian rules.